 In general, we’ve seen this procedure appeal to patients who are looking for the most aggressive treatment available.

-What’s next after this study?
+What’s next for HIPEC after this study?

 This study will be published this spring.
 Next, we plan to perform a randomized version of the study.
 We’re also working on developing ways to apply the chemotherapy that don’t require shaking to distribute it.
 In short, we’re looking for easier and safer ways to treat stomach cancer.